14 Jul 2022

 Subscribe and listen to the Royal Observatory Greenwich's podcast Look Up!
 As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick a topic to talk about.

-Have a listen below, then vote for your favourite story from this episode on our Twitter poll (@ROGAstronomers) during the first week of August
+For August they're talking about the spectacular images taken by the James Webb Space Telescope.
+Have a listen below, then vote for your favourite JWST image in our Twitter poll (@ROGAstronomers) during the first week of August.

 Vega is one of the brightest stars in the sky, and is very near to our current North Star, Polaris.
 The North Star actually changes over the course of millennia thanks to the Earth’s precession, with this wobble altering where in the sky the Earth’s axis of rotation is pointing towards.
 Several thousand years ago, Vega was the North Star, and will be again in around 12,000 years’ time.

-11 to 13 August: The peak of the Perseids meteor shower
+12/13 August: It's the peak of the Perseids meteor shower

-One of the most exciting events of the year is the annual Perseids meteor shower, peaking from the 11th to the 13th at up to sixty meteors per hour.
-With the waxing crescent moon setting nice and early, this should be an excellent show.
-The radiant for this cosmic show lies in the Perseus constellation, which for those of us in the UK is almost circumpolar, meaning it never fully sets, giving us all night to look up, though best views do come in the wee hours of the night.
+One of the most exciting events of the year is the annual Perseids meteor shower, peaking on the night of the 12th and before dawn on the 13th.
+The radiant for this cosmic show lies in the Perseus constellation, which for those of us in the UK is almost circumpolar, meaning it never fully sets.
+This year’s peak unfortunately falls around the time of the full moon, so light conditions will be particularly bad.
+Dark and clear skies are always best for seeing meteors, but don’t be discouraged from trying to spot some this month.

 Meteor showers typically occur when debris from larger asteroids or comets enter the Earth’s atmosphere and begin to heat up due to the friction created against air particles.
 The origin of the Perseids was discovered in 1862 by two astronomers independently of each other, and so was named after them both as the Swift-Tuttle Comet.
 A relatively large comet at around 26 km across, it’s thought to be around twice the size of the asteroid that may have killed the dinosaurs!
 Luckily for us, Swift-Tuttle is not on a collision course with Earth, instead orbiting the Sun once every 133 years, and was last visible from Earth in 1992.